alekspeacedatta/ShippingPlatform/README.md

-open two terminals one for clint and another for server
+open two terminals one for client and another for server

 cd server terminal -> npm i -> npm run dev